Visual Basic Software Strategies

 - Detail the major functions that the Application must perform.

 - Specify the number of concurrent users to be supported.

 - List all documents which define the Software Requirements.

 - Will the users all be at the same location, or are they dispersed?

 - What transaction and data volumes are involved?

 - Does data need to be imported?

 Documenting the Operating Environment

-Detail the relationship between the system and external relationships – databases, libraries, tools, etc.
+Detail the relationship between the Application and external relationships – databases, libraries, tools, etc.

 Describe each function in detail, and its priority.
 Here are some suggestions: